 An earthy combination of mushrooms, zucchini, and soy sauce mingle with ground sunflower seeds and oat flour in this gluten-free and vegan burger.
 The accompanying mustard sauce cuts through the rich burger with notes of sweet tomato and acidic apple cider vinegar.

 We saw the words “garlic whipped feta” and nearly cried tears of joy.
-Of course, it’s not all about that creamy Greek yogurt and cheese sauce (well, maybe it kind of is. . . ), but just picture how tasty it is smeared over a roasted yellow squash and zucchini burger.
+Of course, it’s not all about that creamy Greek yogurt and cheese sauce (well, maybe it kind of is… ), but just picture how tasty it must be smeared over a roasted yellow squash and zucchini burger.
 We’re heading to the store right now.

 Imagine how satisfying it would be to bite into this incredible magenta burger—just maybe don’t wear a white shirt.
 Bursting with creamy feta and handful of fresh basil, these potassium-rich beet burgers are a killer addition to any barbecue spread.

 Mash sweet potatoes with tofu and a dollop of tahini for a burger that’s just the right balance of sweet and nutty.
-We think it sounds like a perfect winter burger but won't tell if you make a batch for a summer supper.
+We think it sounds like a perfect winter burger, but we also won’t tell if you make a batch for a summer supper.

 Bursting with protein from their chickpea base, these spicy green chile burgers are bound to become a weekly staple.
 Use crushed yellow corn tortilla chips instead of flour to offset the moisture from the chiles and chickpeas.
 The best part?
 These burgers come together in 30 minutes!

 Blend Old Bay seasoning into a mixture of mild chickpeas and cauliflower for a burger that’s reminiscent of your favorite crab cake—but packed with veggies and protein.
 If you don’t have time to make the vegan mayo, add a squeeze of lemon to your favorite jarred version.